Create the Notebook instance

 After a few minutes, the Workbench page lists your instance, followed by Open JupyterLab.

 - Click Open JupyterLab to open JupyterLab in a new tab.
+If you get a message saying beatrix jupyterlab needs to be included in the build, just ignore it.

 Wait for the notebook instance to start, this takes a few minutes.